I Dreamt of a Flood, Caused by a Storm

 detailed access information will be updated here later.

-if you are unable to attend due to health, disability caring responsibilities, work, or distance, you can request a special copy of our publication by post. this includes an invitation to experience a remote version of our waiting space. more information on this will be shared here later.
+if you are unable to attend due to health, disability caring responsibilities, work, or distance, you can request a special copy of our publication by post. this is a way to experience our waiting space remotely. please enter your details in this form if you wish to receive a copy. please note, we hope to prioritise individuals over institutions as we have limited copies available.

 1a nod to Crip Genealogies (2023) for inspiring this description.